Last Updated on 05/17/2023 by Glynn Willard

 So, when we looked at all of the “needs and wants,” Outdoors RV satisfied all of them perfectly.
 So, that’s what we hunted for and finally found 400 miles away.
 It was worth the effort!

-Honestly, I expected a solid built tank.
+Honestly, I expected a solid-built tank.
 And that’s just what I got!
-I had heard horror stories online about constant repairs for different manufacturers from online fulltime families.
+I had heard owners of lesser brands have horror stories of problem online from full-time families about constant repairs for different manufacturers.

 So, my expectations were slightly lower than they should have been.